 This coating prevents reflected glare, with over 99% of visible light passing through the lenses, making them even better to see through.
 People looking at you get a nice view of your eyes, too.

-Scratched lenses are no fun, which is why our lenses all have an anti-scratch resistant coating included.
+Scratched lenses are no fun, which is why all our lenses have a scratch-resistant coating included.
 Please still keep them in their case when you’re not wearing them though: they’re tough, but not indestructible.

 Filters are component layers of the lens that reduce some forms of light passing through them.